moddedmc-wiki/fabric-modding-wiki/content/3.blocks/index.md

 ---
 layout: page
-index: 2
+index: 3
 navigation: false
-title: Adding Items
+title: Adding Blocks
-description: Learn how to register your own custom items; food, tools, armor and weapons.
+description: Learn how to register your own custom blocks; block entities, blockstates, containers and more.
 ---

 ::block-hero